vshn/kube-token-refresher/README.md

 To deploy the `kube-token-refresher` you need OIDC credentials capable of requesting an access token, and Kubernetes credentials to `get` and `update` the specified secret.
 If the `kube-token-refresher` is expected to create the specified secret, it will also need permission to `create` secrets.

-You can find an example deployment in `deploy/`.